wasmCloud/wadm/README.md

 - If wadm discovers a provider in the lattice that isn't already started via a manifest, the manifest won't be able to reconcile until another start provider event is received.
 This will require a feature add to the ctl client to fix
+- All manifests belonging to a lattice must be using the same version of actors and providers.
+This is an important limitation of the host RPC protocol.
+We are open to ideas about how to best handle manifests with different actor/provider versions

 ## References